erajasekar/cs-workshop/PITCHME.md

 #### How many of you know what does GB or MB mean in phone or computers?
 @title[What does GB Mean?]

-<p class="fragment"> Mega Bytes or Gigabytes is unit for measuring memory just like pounds for weight, ounces for liquid etc. </p>
+<p class="fragment"> Bytes or Gigabytes is unit for measuring memory just like pounds for weight, ounces for liquid etc. </p>

 <table class="fragment">
 	<tr>